nicholasjackson/minke-generator-netmvc/README.md

 This generator creates a REST API Microservice in .NET Core MVC for the Minke build and test system.

+For information on Minke please see the documentation [http://nicholasjackson.github.io/minke/](http://nicholasjackson.github.io/minke/).

 ## Available variables for templates (erb style)
 | Variable                | Description                            |
 | ----------------------- |                                        |